henrybastos/express-server/README.md

-# Express Server 01
+# Express Server

-The main goals of this project are to exercise:
+The main goal of this project is to exercise:

 - ExpressJS' basic routing features.
 - GET and POST HTTP methods.